Best Low Storage PC Games

 In this survival horror nightmare, 1-16 players collaborate to operate a space submarine as it inches its way through treacherous alien waters to deliver and salvage precious cargo.

-Each crew member is assigned a specific role ranging from Captain to Medic to Engineer and must complete objectives while keeping an eye out for hazards, monsters, and covert traitors.
+Each crew member is assigned a particular role ranging from Captain to Medic to Engineer and must complete objectives while keeping an eye out for hazards, monsters, and hidden traitors.

 Next up is Mini Motorways, a strategy simulation game that has you designing road maps for growing cities to ensure traffic runs smoothly.